 Watch on YouTube : PLC Programming Example – Pick and Place Testing

 A normally open start and normally closed stop pushbuttons are used to start and stop the process in automatic mode.
-Upon starting the entry conveyor will bring a part to the item at entry sensor.
+Upon starting the entry conveyor will bring a part to the item at the entry sensor.
 The conveyor will then stop.
-A robot arm will move down, detect the part and then active a grabber.
+A robot arm will move down, detect the part, and then activate a grabber.
 It will then return to the up position.
 When it reaches the top it will extend the arm over the opposite exit conveyor.
 The exit conveyor will be stopped as the arm lowers the part to the conveyor.
 It releases the gripper and moves back up.
 The exit conveyor can then start.
 The arm returns to the entry conveyor.
 The entry conveyor will start again, to continue the same cycle.
-Upon a box being sensed from the item at exit sensor a counter will keep track of the number of complete cycles.
+Upon a box being sensed from the item at the exit sensor, a counter will keep track of the number of complete cycles.